chiefonboarding/Documentation/docs/Deployment.md

 ```
 A quick note: it will generate an account for you.
 Please check the logs for that (you can and should delete this account after you created a new admin account).
 If you want to specify your own login details, then specify a `ACCOUNT_EMAIL` (should always be lowercase email address) and `ACCOUNT_PASSWORD` in the environment variables.
+Second note: if you need to do a healthcheck for your container, then you can use the url `/health` for that.
+This url is available under any IP/domain name.
+It will respond with a 200 status and an `ok` as content.
+The `ALLOWED_HOSTS` variable is ignored for that url.

 If you don't want to have a secure connecting and want to connect over `http` (not secure, and you will have to change the Caddy file below), then add `HTTP_INSECURE=True` to your environment variables.